-If you are one of the millions of Americans dealing with asthma on a day-to-day basis, then you probably already know that having a management plan (or asthma action plan) can help considerably when it comes to managing your physical well-being.
+If you are one of the millions of Americans dealing with symptoms of asthma on a day-to-day basis, then you probably already know that having a management plan (or asthma action plan) can help considerably when it comes to managing your physical well-being.
 For those who have never heard of an asthma action plan, it is basically a written plan or file where all of your medical information is stored, including which asthma medications you are currently taking and what steps need to be taken during an emergency situation.

-Everyone with asthma can benefit from having an action plan, but this is especially true for children.
+Everyone with asthma attack symptoms can benefit from having an action plan, but this is especially true for children.
 By conferring with a physician, you can easily develop a plan that is right for your needs or that of your child’s.
 And with these important details in place, you can greatly reduce asthma flare-ups and possible emergency room visits.
 Maintain your plan by keeping it updated with any changes and make copies to give the proper authorities at your child’s school or daycare.

 The Zone System

 Do you have an asthma cough?
 Most of the asthma action plan currently available online and through medical specialists incorporate the “zone system”, using the colors green, yellow, and red, to explain different peaks or symptoms.
 Simply put, green is for non-emergency situations, yellow is for an asthma flare-up that steadily gets worse over time, and red is for those occasions when a flare-up becomes critical.
 Continue reading for more detailed information on each stage of the zone system:

 Green = Good: This part of the zone system explains in detail how a patient should manage their asthma on a daily basis while they are feeling well.
 For an asthma sufferer, this is the optimum zone to be in because it means they are breathing easy and aren’t showing any outward signs of trouble, like wheezing and coughing.
 They can perform their everyday activities with no problem and they are able to get a good night’s sleep.